Nikoo00o/Nota/README.md

 - If you disable the auto login feature, then the key to decrypt the note content will only be kept in memory and it will only be saved encrypted locally if you enable the auto login feature

+## Changelog

+### Version 1.1.0

+- improved some file handling and updated sdk and package versions and changed the apps bundle id
+- added biometric login and the possibility to mark notes, or folders as favourites

+### Version 1.0.2

+- initial release

 ## Technical Details on building the projects

 - just import the project in android studio and have the flutter and dart sdks installed and the android studio flutter